jeremy-shih/Photo-Management/README.md

-# Photo-Management-
+# Photo-Management
-A program which can add and remove default and new tags, move photos around and present photos in a slideshow
+-A program which can add and remove default and new tags, move photos around and present photos in a slideshow